OBOAcademy/obook/04-OntologyTheory/README.md

 **Second Instructor:** Nico Matentzoglu

 ## Description
-We discuss the need for ontologies and explain the basic principles of ontology engineering.

-### Topics that will be covered
-- history of ontologies
-- predicate logic
-- FOL
-- Description Logic
-- OWL

-### New Material
-- Protege basic features
-- Reasoners: HermiT, ELK
-- OBO format logic
+This week will cover the history of ontologies, ontology logic (predicate logic, OBO formal ontology logic, description logic), and OWL.
+We will cover the basic principles of ontology engineering, including basic features of the ontology software, Protege, and the use of reasoners (ELK).

 ## Learning objectives
 By the end of this session you should: